anuket-project/anuket-specifications/CONTRIBUTING.md

 <a name="prs"></a>
 ### Pull Requests

-- PRs dealing with minor editorial changes can be raised without a corresponding Issue, but must be labelled as "Minor".
+- Minor editorial change PRs can be raised without a corresponding Issue, but must be labelled as "Minor".
 Otherwise, PRs must only be created when there is an issue present and a decision to create a PR is made.
 - A PR must reference the issue it is resolving in the description field.
    - using GitHub predefined keyword "Fixes Issue#" will automatically close the issue which the PR is resolving when it is merged.
 - A PR for an issue must only be created by the contributor assigned to the issue (either by self assignment or by the respective sub-project lead).